 Here’s what the area looked like before!
 This is their front door area, so we wanted to create some separation so you don’t walk in the front door, and BOOM, there’s a bed there.

 It also provides a great place to store the shoes right when you walk in too.

 This DIY crate bookshelf tutorial contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
 Read my full disclosure here.

 Where to get wooden crates

 Since we were buying so many crates, we definitely did some research first to find the best deal on crates.
-I found that the best deal for standard size wooden crates was at Michaels.
-They were $9.99 each.
+I found that the best deal for standard-size wooden crates was at Michaels.
+They were $9.99 each when we purchased them.